How to Calculate Internal Rate of Return (IRR) in Excel?

 [Guess] (optional argument) – This is a user-specified value that is reasonably close to the anticipated internal rate of return (as there can be two solutions for the internal rate of return).
 The function will use 0.1 (=10%) as its default value if it is left out.

-2. How to calculate IRR in Excel?
+How to calculate IRR?

-To calculate the Internal Rate of Return or IRR, follow below process:
+To calculate IRR, follow below process:

 Step-1: Prepare a data table like below: